 Natural Alternatives to Hydroquinone

-Ironically, plant extracts such as Mitracarpus scaber (madder) extract, Uva ursi (bearberry) extract, Morus bombycis (mulberry), Morus alba (white mulberry), and Broussonetia papyrifera (paper mulberry) touted as being natural skin lightening agents actually break down into hydroquinone when absorbed into skin, which explains why they have a positive effect.
-Another natural alternative is arbutin which also, you guessed it, breaks down into hydroquinone in skin.
+Plant extracts such as Mitracarpus scaber (madder) extract, Uva ursi (bearberry) extract, Morus bombycis (mulberry), Morus alba (white mulberry), and Broussonetia papyrifera (paper mulberry) are indeed good options to consider for natural skin brightening ingredients.

-Whether or not you consider using hydroquinone in a skin-care product is of course up to you.
-What is abundantly clear is that hydroquinone is a well-researched ingredient, incredibly effective for its intended purpose, and as it the top of class in terms of effectiveness.
+Whether or not you use a hydroquinone-based skincare product is of course up to you—what’s abundantly clear is that it’s a well-researched ingredient, incredibly effective for its intended purpose, and as it the top of class in terms of effectiveness.
 Now that you’re armed with the facts, you can decide what’s best for your skin!